 A minor who is in the United States beyond the expiration date of a permitted stay under a nonimmigrant visa is at risk of being arrested by the immigration authorities and placed into removal proceedings.
 This is likely to lead to removal from the United States, under which circumstances the person will not be legally permitted to return for several years.

 Without any exception for minors, people who have overstayed their nonimmigrant status are not allowed to change or extend their status from within the United States.
 For example, if you came to the United States on a visitor visa, stayed past the date on your I-94, and then were accepted by a U.S. college, you would not be able to apply to change to student (F-1) status.

-If you or a member of your family has overstayed a visa and are unsure what result this will have on future applications for visas or green cards, then it would be worth consulting with an immigration attorney.
-After carefully analyzing your case, the attorney may point out possibilities or exceptions of which you were not aware.
+If you or a member of your family has overstayed a U.S. visa and you are unsure what result this will have on future applications for visas or green cards, it would be worth consulting with an immigration attorney.
+After carefully analyzing your case, the attorney might point out possibilities or exceptions of which you were not aware.